Tech Tips

 Alternate Method To Change The Coolant

-Copied with permisson from Max Hubrich.
+Copied with permission from Max Hubrich.

 I looked at the radiator coolant drain plug several times over the past few